mxf293/End-to-End_MR_Fingerprinting_Reconstruction/README.md

 Tissue parameter map reconstruction from the 3D spatial-temporal magnetic resonance fingerprinting (MRF) signal data using a single end-to-end deep learning model.
 It addresses the fundamental 2D image aliasing problem in MRF as well as the time-series pattern matching.
 Detailed neural network structure will not be disclosed at this moment.

 ### Introduction
-Without getting into details and causing too much confusion, MRI can be analogous to a clear picture taken with a tripod whereas MRF is like a short film taken by a shaky camera and you want a clear mapping of the underlying properties about the subject.
+Without getting into details and causing too much confusion, MRI can be analogous to a clear picture taken with a tripod whereas MRF is like a short film taken by a shaky camera but later you want a clear mapping of the underlying properties about the subject using the film.

 MRF signal data is 3D spatial-temporal data (2D spatial + 1D time).
 The pixel-wise time-series signal, depending on the tissue parameters and experimental setups, forms a unique pattern or a 'Fingerprint' that later is used for pattern matching.
 However, the MRF signal is spatially aliased at each time frame due to highly undersampled Fourier sapce (k-space).
 And the aliasing artifacts contaminate into the time domain and cause errors in the pattern matching.
 For example, the MRF signal data is shown in the gif along side with the corresponding ground truth T1 map.